adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-01-29-build-your-tests.md

 ### Change happens

-Another advantage of copying with our objects is when it comes time to extend or  refactor.
+Another advantage of using the "copy with" technique is when it comes time to extend or refactor.
 Lets say we realise our `isBig` property is not actually boolean, but rather an enumeration.
 We need to change `isBig: boolean` to `sizeState: "Big" | "Small" | "Relative"`.

 The refactoring of our new object every time would involve changing every object, and making sure that each "true" became "Big" and each "false" became "Small".
 Having to make a change to every test that uses this object while at the same time that property may not impact on the test is a pain.

-In out "copy with" technique world, we change our base object.
+In our "copy with" technique world, we change our base object.
 Then anywhere with isBig different to the base gets updated.

 Finally we can extend our tests with the new state.